antongla/fjlt-modal-compression/README.md

 1. Run the notebooks in `./notebooks/<specific notebook case>/scripts/` to generate the data for the plotting scripts.
 2. Run the plotting notebooks in `./notebooks/<specific notebook case>/postproc/`.

+### Downloading the data
+This README will be updated once the data files are available on an external server.

 ## Contributing
 Bug reports are always welcome, raise these through issues in GitHub.